-That's why Congress must reject bills that call for expanding the of ICE's scope and reach detentions.
-They should instead prioritize funding for legal assistance programs to help individuals with their immigration community-based cases. alternatives to detention, as well as other human rights-oriented reforms.
+That's why Congress must reject bills that call for expanding the scope and reach of ICF's detentions.
+They should instead prioritize funding for legal assistance programs help to individuals with their immigration community-based alternatives to detention, as well as other human rights-oriented reforms.
 Such changes essential in order to ensure the safety and well being of thousands of families across the U.S.